How Much Does Gutter Repair Cost?

 - Sagging is caused by loose hangers, not rotting fascia

-- You haven’t had frequent gutter issues in the past
+- You have not had frequent gutter issues in the past

 When Replacement Is the Better Long-Term Option

-Gutter replacement may cost more upfront, but it’s often the smarter choice when repairs won’t fully solve the problem.
+Gutter replacement may cost more upfront, but it is often the smarter choice when repairs will not fully solve the problem.

-- You’re paying for frequent repairs year after year
+- You are paying for frequent repairs year after year.

-If repair costs approach 50% or more of a full replacement, many homeowners choose to replace the system for better long-term value.
+If your repair estimate is around 50% or more of replacement, many homeowners choose replacement for better long-term value and fewer repeat visits.

 DIY Gutter Repair vs. Hiring a Professional